 *Randal Pinkett (1994).
 Before he became the first Black to win season 4 of The Apprentice TV show, Pinkett was the first and only Black from his alma mater, Rutgers University, to receive a Rhodes Scholarship.
 He earned a Master of Science degree in computer science from the University of Oxford in 1994.
 He earned another master of science in electrical engineering, an MBA, and a Ph.D. from the Massachusetts Institute of Technology (MIT).
 Pinkett is the president and CEO of BCT Partners, a multimillion-dollar consulting firm based in Newark, NJ, specializing in program management, information technology, and public policy.

 *Garrett Johnson (2006).
 Garrett Johnson proves that talented athletes can also be exceptional students.
 In 2005, he became the Arthur Ashe, Jr. Sports Scholar at his alma mater, Florida State University, where he was one of the NCAA’s elite shot putters.
 He graduated magna cum laude in three years with a double major in political science and English.
 He became a Rhodes Scholar and earned a master’s in migration studies.
-Johnson recently served as a United States Senate Committee on Foreign Relations staffer.
+Johnson recently served as a staffer for the United States Senate Committee on Foreign Relations.

 *Myron Rolle (2008).
 Rolle was a starting free safety on Florida State’s football team who was training for the NFL’s draft day when he decided to go a different route.
 That alternative route consisted of being awarded a Rhodes Scholarship, where he enrolled in a master’s degree program in medical anthropology.
 After Rhodes, the Tennessee Titans drafted him.
 Eventually, he wants to become a neurosurgeon and continue fulfilling his philanthropic duties as head of the Myron L. Rolle Foundation.